 7. Kara Childress

 A lived-in, old-world European air gives American designer Kara Childress her signature style without being too overpowering.
 Her combination of aged finishes with baby-soft colour palettes and must-have chandeliers is a refreshing alternative to gilded decorative spaces.
-This dining room has all the essentials of a conventional decorative interior, however – an elaborate mirror, marble-topped buffet and swagged drapes.
+This dining room has all the essentials of a conventional decorative interior, however – an elaborate mirror, marble furniture and swagged drapes.

 8. Jorge Elias